georgeskoz/AI-TechGPT/replit.md

-# TechGPT - AI-Powered Technical Support Chat Application
+# TechersGPT - AI-Powered Technical Support Chat Application

 ## Overview

-TechGPT is a full-stack web application that provides AI-powered technical support through a chat interface.
+TechersGPT is a comprehensive full-stack web application that provides AI-powered technical support through a chat interface.
 The application combines a React frontend with an Express backend, using PostgreSQL for data persistence and OpenAI's GPT-4 model for intelligent responses.
-The system is designed to help users with various technical topics including web development, hardware issues, network troubleshooting, and more.
+The system features a multi-role interface with three-button switcher allowing users to switch between Customer, Service Provider, and Administrator views, each with completely different settings, interface information, and dedicated chat functionality.
+The platform includes portal-based authentication with strict separation between user roles and domain-specific technical support across multiple categories.

 ## System Architecture